From its health benefits to its origin, here are some jaw-dropping facts about puckering up.

 9. People Make Careers Out Of The Science Of Kissing.

-Just in case you were so into kissing you wanted to make a career out of it, the study of kissing itself is called philematology.
-And someone who studies kissing is called an osculologist.
+Just in case you were so into kissing that you wanted to make a career out of it, the study of kissing is better known as philematology.
+And, someone who studies kissing wears the title of osculologist.
 (That sounds like a cheesy bro T-shirt.)

 10. This Couple's Record-Breaking Kiss Is Incredible.